 The next section describes the structure of the probability forecasts in the SPF.
 Section 3 proposes a procedure to extract individual and common signals from a cross-section of belief revisions.
-Section 4 presents three measures of signal informativeness.
-Section 5 presents the empirical results and Section 6 characterizes the estimated signal and shows how it maps into alternative information structures.
+Section 4 characterizes the estimated common and individual information components and shows how they map into alternative information structures.
+Section 5 proposes three measures of signal informativeness and Section 6 presents the empirical results.
 Section 7 concludes.